OJ Porteria

-Jose Elmer "OJ" Porteria (/hoʊˈzeɪ ˈpɔːrtæɹiə/; born May 9, 1994) is a Filipino professional footballer who plays as a winger or an attacking midfielder for Malaysia Super League club Kelantan United and the Philippines national team.
+José Elmer Poblete Porteria (/hoʊˈzeɪ ˈpɔːrtæɹiə/; born May 9, 1994), commonly known as OJ Porteria, is a Filipino professional footballer who plays as a winger or attacking midfielder for the Philippines national team.

 Born in the United States, he is a product of the D.C.
 United Academy.
 He moved to the Philippines in 2012 to play for Kaya and Ceres/United City, as well as the Philippines under-22 and under-23 teams.

 Club career

 Youth

 Porteria started playing football at the age of four after his older brother had taught him and eventually joined his first ever club, The Fireballs.
-At the age of six, he joined a travel club called Team America where he would play until age 11 where he joined D.C.
+At the age of six, he joined a travel club called Team America where he would play until age 11 when he joined D.C.
 United's under-13 Super Y-League team and then eventually the D.C.
 United Academy.
-He was a member of the academy until 2012, where he moved to the Philippines and signed for local side Kaya.
+He was a member of the academy until 2012, when he moved to the Philippines and signed for local side Kaya.